Arash-11/personal-site/src/content/blog/fsm-regex.md

 They are "abstract" in that they ignore many of the details present in actual (hardware) machines and they are "machines" in that they execute programs one step at a time.
 Turing Machines, Cellular Automata, Lambda Calculus, and Finite Automata are a few examples of abstract machines.

 An abstract machine implemented in software is called a **virtual machine**.
-Some examples of this are LLVM, JVM, BEAM (Erland VM), Android Runtime (ART), and Valgrind.
+Some examples of this are LLVM, JVM, BEAM (Erlang VM), Android Runtime (ART), and Valgrind.

 > From here on, note that I will use the terms "machine" and "automaton" interchangeably since we're only dealing in the abstract and not with any physical device.